 How does Ovulation Induction work?

 Your ovulation cycle will be confirmed with blood samples to measure hormone levels at specific stages of your cycle along with a transvaginal ultrasound to see the development of follicles in the ovaries, and the thickness and appearance of the lining of the womb.

 For women who don’t have a normal menstrual cycle, it may take some time to ovulate after starting the medications.
 Ovulation may occur much later in their cycle (after Day 14).

 The Medications used are Clomiphene citrate and injection of Follicle Stimulating Hormone (FSH).

 Risk associated with ovulation induction

 This includes the possibility of overstimulation, called ovarian hyperstimulation syndrome, or OHSS.
 OHSS is reported to occur in approximately 1% of cycles.
 This is associated with enlarged ovaries, abdominal pain, and collection of fluid within the abdomen.
-In extreme cases it may require hospitalization to manage the pain and other associated clinical findings.
+In extreme cases, it may require hospitalization to manage the pain and other associated clinical findings.

-The risk of multiple pregnancy increases with the number of mature follicles that are seen on ultrasound examination of the ovaries.
+The risk of multiple pregnancies increases with the number of mature follicles that are seen on ultrasound examination of the ovaries.
 When many mature follicles develop, the decision can be taken together with your doctor to not give the injection that causes ovulation.
 This eliminates the risk of any pregnancy (single or multiple) occurring in that cycle.